 These are our first steps in working towards anti-racism.
 We will be instituting other initiatives in the near future.

 Performance Mix Festival “The most elaborate festival of the unpredictable,” (The New York Times), is a jam-packed program of local, national, and international artists with new perspectives on how we experience dance.
-Stay tuned for details about Performance Mix Festival #36, to be held at Abrons Arts Center as part of the @Abrons Series on June 9-12, 2022.
-Learn more >
+Performance Mix Festival #39 will be held in June 5-8, 2025 at Abrons Arts Center.
+Learn more →

 Join NDA’s Email List